Yaroslav Mikhaylov

-Yaroslav Yuryevich Mikhaylov (Ярослав Юрьевич Михайлов; born 28 April 2003) is a Russian professional footballer who plays as an attacking midfielder for Pari NN on loan from Zenit Saint Petersburg.
+Yaroslav Yuryevich Mikhaylov (Ярослав Юрьевич Михайлов; born 28 April 2003) is a Russian professional footballer who plays as an attacking midfielder for Zenit Saint Petersburg.

 Club career

-On 13 July 2021, Mikhaylov moved from FC Zenit Saint Petersburg to Schalke 04 on a loan deal until the end of the season, after taking part in Schalke training as a guest player for three weeks.
+On 13 July 2021, Mikhaylov moved from Zenit Saint Petersburg to Schalke 04 on a loan deal until the end of the season, after taking part in Schalke training as a guest player for three weeks.
 He made his professional debut for Schalke in the 2.
 Bundesliga on 1 August 2021, coming on as a substitute in the 65th minute in a 3–0 away win against Holstein Kiel.

-Upon his return from loan, on 21 June 2022 Mikhaylov made his first appearance for Zenit's first squad in a pre-season game against FC Pari Nizhny Novgorod.
-He made his Russian Premier League debut for Zenit on 30 July 2022 against FC Lokomotiv Moscow.
+Upon his return from loan, on 21 June 2022 Mikhaylov made his first appearance for Zenit's first squad in a pre-season game against Pari Nizhny Novgorod.
+He made his Russian Premier League debut for Zenit on 30 July 2022 against Lokomotiv Moscow.

 On 9 September 2022, Mikhaylov joined Pari NN on loan with an option to buy.
+On 3 June 2023, Pari activated their option to buy and made the transfer permanent, signing a four-year contract with Mikhaylov.

+On 14 September 2023, Zenit bought back Mikhaylov and signed a four-year contract with him.
+At the same time, he was sent on loan to Orenburg for the 2023–24 season.
+On 21 June 2024, the loan to Orenburg was extended for the 2024–25 season.

 International career

 Mikhaylov has played several matches for the Russian U-17, U-18 and U-19 national teams.

+Mikhaylov was first called up to the Russia national football team for a training camp in September 2023.